PermutaTriangle/CombCov/agenda_meetings.md

 Then we need a RuleGenerator of string sets.
 Each Rule will be on the form `prefix + StringSet`.
 We'll be picking prefixes from the root object and string sets as subsets of the root object (meaning the avoiding condition is stricter, i.e. now avoiding substring(s) of the avoiding string(s)).
-For each Rule we'll generate all strings in it of length `<= max_string_length` and only accept the Rule if all these strings are in the root object.
+For each Rule we'll generate all strings in it of length `<= max_elmt_size` and only accept the Rule if all these strings are in the root object.
 Then we'll convert the Rule into a binary string for which the i'th position (from right) is 1 if the root's i'th string is in the Rule, else 0.